 I will be taking online classes.
 Will there be an orientation for me?
 Accordion Closed

 Yes.
-Orientation for online students will take place in late July.
+Orientation for online students will be available.
 We will share content with you electronically including:

 - BB Learn Tutorial (How to Access your NAU Classes)